twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **RemoveLTSHTable** (version 3.0 until 6.5) – Used with **When Opening Font Files: Remove LTSH table** in Options: Font.
 Default is on. **Fun fact:** FontForge ignores this table when opening fonts.
 * **RemoveVDMXTable** (version 3.0 until 6.5) – Used with **When Opening Font Files: Remove VDMX table** in Options: Font.
 Default is on. **Fun fact:** FontForge ignores this table when opening fonts.
 * **SetLeftSideBearingPointAtX0** (version 4.5 & above) – Used with **When Saving Font Files: Set left side bearing point at x=0** in Options: Font.
 Default is on.
 * **UnicodeEnabledGUI** (version 5.5 until 6.5) – Used with **Unicode Support: Enable Unicode support for text display and user input** in Options: General.
 Default is on.
-If these versions of this program are ran under Windows 9x/ME or compatibility mode, the option will appear dimmed.
+In Windows 95, Windows 98 and Windows ME or if these operating systems are used in compatibility mode, the option will appear dimmed.
 * **UpdateModifiedDateTimeField** (version 3.0 until 6.5) – Used with **Identification: Automatically update modified timestamp when exporting font** in Font Properties: Identification.
 Default is on (since version 7.0 & above it is enabled for any opened font).
 * **ValueHexadecimal** – Used with **Values: Hexadecimal** in the View: Display Format menu.
 Default is on. **Fun fact:** Hexadecimal values in Delphi are usually given with a dollar sign ($).
 * **VectorImageEPSForceRepositioning** (version 6.0 & above) – Used with **Vector Based Images (EPS, AI, PDF, SVG): Move imported outlines to origin (0,0)** in Options: Import.
 Default is off.